PaddlePaddle/models/sequence_tagging_for_ner/README_en.md

 ## Introduction

 Named Entity Recognition (NER), it means identifying specific entities in text, including persons, locations, organizations  and proper nouns.
-It is a basic problem in Natural Language Processing (NLP).
-NER tasks usually include two subtasks, one is to indentify entity boundaries, another is to classify the entity into categories.
+It is a basic problem of Natural Language Processing (NLP).
+NER tasks usually include two subtaskses, one is to identify entity boundaries, another is to classify the entity into categories.
 The NER task can be solved as a sequence tagging problem.

-sequence tagging could be classified into 3 categories, namely Sequence Classification, Segment Classification and Temporal Classification[1].
+Sequence tagging could be classified into 3 categories, namely Sequence Classification, Segment Classification and Temporal Classification[1].
 In this example, only Segment Classification is considered.
 That is, giving each element in the input sequence a corresponding label in the output sequence.
-BIO tagging method could indentify entities boundearies, it was widely used.
-Here is a example of BIO tagging.
+BIO tagging method could identify entities boundaries, it was widely used.
+Here is an example of BIO tagging.

 <p align="center">
 <img src="images/BIO tag example.png" width="80%" align="center"/><br/>